thiagola92/catch/README.md

     raise Exception("What a great day to raise an exception")
 ```

 Most of times you want at least to print the exception, in this case you can pass a function to be called.
-This function will receive the exception as the last argument and you can use as you like.
+This function will receive the exception as the last argument for you use as you like.
 ```python
 from la_catch import catch